On braided and ribbon unitary fusion categories: Introduction

 \section{Introduction}

-A unitary braided fusion category (UBFC) is a braided fusion category (BFC) over the complex numbers, where $\Hom$-spaces have a Hilbert structure compatible with the tensor product and the braiding (see Subsection \ref{subsection unitary fusion}).
-The unitarity is the key additional structure for some applications of mathematics and theoretical physics.
-For example, in mathematics UBFCs give rise to unitary representations of the Artin braid group and finite depth subfactors of the hyperfinite II$_1$ von Neumann factor \cite{Wenzl}.
-For physics a unitary structure is important in order to construct \emph{unitary} (2+1)-dimensional TQFT \cite{TurBook}\cite{Witten} and algebraic models for exotic 2-dimensional physical (anyonic) systems \cite{QHall}\cite{MR}.
+A unitary braided fusion category (UBFC) is a braided fusion category (BFC) over the complex numbers, where the $\Hom$-spaces have a Hilbert structure compatible with the tensor product and the braiding (see Subsection \ref{subsection unitary fusion}).
+Unitarity is the key additional structure for some applications in mathematics and theoretical physics.
+For example, in mathematics, UBFCs give rise to unitary representations of the Artin braid group and finite-depth subfactors of the hyperfinite II$_1$ von Neumann factor \cite{Wenzl}.
+For physics, a unitary structure is important in order to construct \emph{unitary} (2+1)-dimensional TQFTs \cite{TurBook}\cite{Witten} and algebraic models for exotic 2-dimensional physical (anyonic) systems \cite{QHall}\cite{MR}.
 These last two applications make unitary modular categories the mathematical foundation for topological quantum computation \cite{Freedman}\cite{Kitael}\cite{WangBook}.
-The above applications have renewed the interest in construction and study of properties of UBFCs.
+The above applications have renewed interest in the construction and study of UBFC properties.

-Fusion categories are ``quantum analogues'' of finite groups, mainly because the prototypical example of a fusion category is Rep$_{\mathbb C}(G)$, the category of finite dimensional complex representation of finite group $G$.
-It is also the case because in fusion categories there are phenomena such as nilpotency \cite{GeNik}, solvability \cite{ENO2} and simplicity \cite{ENO3}.
-However, important differences exist between general fusion categories and Rep$_{\mathbb C}(G)$, one of which is unitarity.
-The fusion category Rep$_{\mathbb C}(G)$ admits a canonical unitary structure, but for example the Yang-Lee category does not \cite{ENO}.
+Fusion categories are ``quantum analogues'' of finite groups, mainly because the prototypical example of a fusion category is Rep${\mathbb C}(G)$, the category of finite-dimensional complex representations of a finite group $G$.
+This analogy also holds because in fusion categories, there are phenomena such as nilpotency \cite{GeNik}, solvability \cite{ENO2}, and simplicity \cite{ENO3}.
+However, important differences exist between general fusion categories and Rep${\mathbb C}(G)$, one of which is unitarity.
+The fusion category Rep$_{\mathbb C}(G)$ admits a canonical unitary structure, but, for example, the Yang-Lee category does not \cite{ENO}.
 In fact, there are families of premodular categories that do not admit unitary structures at all \cite{Rowell}.
 On the other hand, there are at least two infinite families of unitary premodular categories.
-One is associated with quantum groups \cite{Wenzl} and the other one is related to finite groups \cite{ENO2}.
+One is associated with quantum groups \cite{Wenzl}, and the other is related to finite groups \cite{ENO2}.
 The fusion categories of the latter family always admit a unique unitary structure \cite{GHR}.